 Your vehicle has a maintenance free battery.
-When it is time for a new battery, get one that has the replacement number shown on the original battery's label.
-We recommend an ACDelco® replacement battery.
-See Engine Compartment Overview on page 282 for battery location.
+When it is time for a new battery, see your dealer/retailer for one that has the replacement number shown on the original battery's label.
+See Engine Compartment Overview on page 5-12 for battery location.